Tulane Home Tulane Shield logo linking to site home page

 Submission Instructions

-In order to carry weight in an admission decision, creative materials should be added to your application as soon as possible after your application is submitted; as no creative supplements are required for admission to the university, the admission committee will not wait to receive such materials before reviewing an application.
+To carry weight in an admission decision, creative materials should be added to your application as soon as possible after your application is submitted; as no creative supplements are required for admission to the university, the admission committee will not wait to receive such materials before reviewing an application.

 Architecture

 A portfolio is highly recommended for students interested in Architecture because it may strengthen an application.
-Please upload 10 pieces representing the breadth of your design experience, including a couple of examples of freehand drawing.
-Please do not send architectural drafting exercises because we prefer to see your creativity rather than your drafting skills.
+Please upload up to 10 pieces representing the breadth of your design experience, including a couple of examples of freehand drawing.
+Please do not send architectural drafting exercises as we prefer to see your creativity rather than your drafting skills.
 Other architectural exercises, such as perspective drawings or models, are welcome.
 Hard copy materials will not be accepted in any medium.

 Architecture Portfolio Award